 Lawful Basis for Processing Personal Data

-For this requirement organisations should identify the lawful basis for their processing activity, document it and update their privacy notice to explain it.
-You will see that under the “information you hold” and “communicating privacy information” sections of this document, RDaSH has adhered to this requirement.
-In the majority of cases the legal basis’s for processing are outlined below;
+Organisations should identify the lawful basis for their processing activity.
+It should be documented and privacy notices updated.
+You will see that under the “information you hold” and “communicating privacy information” sections of this page, RDaSH has adhered to this requirement.

 We do not rely on consent to use your information as a ‘legal basis for processing’.